Pali Proper

 - Vessamittā.
 Königin von

-Schlacht getötet wurde, wollte sie der Sieger heiraten, was sie verweigerte.
+getötet wurde, wollte sie der Sieger heiraten, was sie verweigerte.
+Er ordnete

-Er ordnete an sie zu verbrennen aber sie blieb durch ihre Frömmigkeit
+an sie zu verbrennen aber sie blieb durch ihre Frömmigkeit unverletzt und

 - Vessānara.
 Ein Name für den Gott des Feuers.
 J.vi.203.